gruxie/ai_lab_2025/workshop_1/iot_trust/lit_review_iot.md

 #Instructions:
 You will use the following citation method:  APA
-The research question is:  What is the impact of remote versus in-person usability testing on the quality and depth of user feedback?
+The research question is:  What strategies effectively foster user trust in IoT devices and connected home systems?
 Our theoretical framework is:  Unspecified
 You will then generate an bibliography entry for each of the sources provided using this outline: